 Depreciation is a measure of age and condition, with a given lifetime.

 It may be referred to as a value (in dollars), or a percentage, or a number of years.
 However expressed, "depreciation" accounts for the difference between what something cost, new, and what it might be worth, now.
 Commonly, for insurance claims, the calculation determines the difference between current replacement cost and current value.

-Why is this important?
+Why is depreciation important?
 Because, in the end, an insurance policy may only pay you current value or depreciated value for a damaged thing, as part of a residential or commercial property claim, a claim from an automobile wreck, or from a contents claim after a hurricane, fire or flood.